In any business, competitors are always looking to grab your customers, and many customers are on the lookout for a better deal.

 As it is already known customer acquisition is 4 to 5 times more expensive than to retain them, an effective customer retention strategy is crucial to a company's success.

 Marketing departments are traditionally focused on acquiring new customers than retaining existing ones.
-But after the economic recession, when finding new customer is especially challenging, customer retention has become a major corporate priority.
+But after the economic recession, when finding the new customer is especially challenging, customer retention has become a major corporate priority.

 While it is the fact that churn will always exist, ensuring that it is managed effectively is a key, to assure profit margins & sustainable business growth.